Thyme has a warm scent that is spicy-herby, powerful, woody-green, refreshing, stimulating and purifying.

 Thyme is a major culinary herb in Europe where is shines in slow cooked casseroles and dishes containing meat, poultry or game.
-It can be assertive and dominate other milder flavours so robust companions, such as onions, red wine and garlic work well.
+Use when cooking chicken or fish, in stuffings, as well as vegetable and cheese dishes.
+To me it is an essential herb when cooking mushrooms.
+Thyme can be assertive and dominate other milder flavours so robust companions, such as onions, red wine and garlic work well.
 Use the herb in terrines, pâtés, meat pies, marinades, eggplant and tomato dishes and thick vegetable based soups.
 Dried thyme is often used in the jambalayas and gumbos of Creole and Cajun cooking.
+It is one of the most common herbs in a bouquet garni, along with sage, rosemary, parsley, marjoram and bay leaves.
+Add fresh sprigs to oils and vinegars to infuse them, as well as mulled wine.

 What I blogged: